doominoo/eyeWatch/README.md

 # eyeWatch
 Hi,
-this is just a simple Youtube Video downloader powered by Tkinter and Ffmpeg huge s/o (www.ffmpeg.org).
+this is just a simple Youtube Video downloader powered by Tkinter and Ffmpeg huge s/o (www.ffmpeg.org) for Windows-64bit.

 # 1. Step
   Install the latest version of python (viz www.python.org/downloads/)